iamkirankumaryadav/Library/Data Science/Linear Regression.md

 - Assume that the Relationship between Independent and Dependent Features is **Linear**.
 - You may need to **Transform** Data to make the Relationship **Linear**.

+### 2. Remove Noise
+- Remove Outliers

+### 3. Remove Collinearity
+- If Independent Features are Highly Correlated, Linear Regression will Over Fit your Data.
+- Pairwise Correlations for Independent Features and Remove the Correlated.

+### 4. Gaussian Distributions
+- More Reliable Predictions.
+- Using **Transform** makes Data more Gaussian.

+### 5. Rescale Independent Features
+- Rescale Independent Features for more Reliable Predictions
+- Use **Standardization** or **Normalization**